Albadylic/pokemon-trumps/README.md

 We would then need to pass up a value to determine the result and display that on the page.
 We'd like to offer an option to play again.

 The problem here, is that we'd need to drill the `setGameStarted` state updater down to the GameBoard.

+I decided to have two states, one for the playerchoice and one for the gameoutcome